blinklv/A-Kids-Story/README.md

 *There is some fiction in your truth,*
 *and some truth in your fiction.*
-*To the truth, you must risk everything.*
+*To know the truth, you must risk everything.*

 *Who are you?*
 *Am I alone?*